 (2) Selected Transactions Analysis.
-Goldman Sachs analyzed certain information relating to eight selected transactions in the aerospace and defense industry since 1994 (listed by acquirer/target): (1) Raytheon Company/Texas Instruments Defense, (2) The Boeing Company/McDonnell Douglas Corporation, (3) The Boeing Company/Rockwell International Corporation's Aerospace and Defense business, (4) Lockheed Martin Corporation/Loral Corporation, (5) Northrop Grumman Corporation/Westinghouse's Electronic Systems Group business, (6) Raytheon Company/E-Systems, (7) Martin Marietta (the "Selected Transactions").
-Such analysis indicated that for the Selected Transactions levered consideration as a multiple of (1) current year sales ranged from 0.56x to 1.68x, as compared to 1.53x for the Raytheon Merger, (2) current year earnings before interest and taxes ("EBIT") ranged from 8.6x to 12.9x, as compared to 13.7x for the Raytheon Merger, (3) current year EBITDA ranged from 5.4x to 10.6x, as compared to 11.7x for the Raytheon Merger, (4) next year sales ranged from 0.57x to 1.66x, as compared to 1.43x for the Raytheon Merger, (5) next year EBIT ranged from 8.2x to 12.9x, as compared to 13.0x for the Raytheon Merger, and (6) book value ranged from 1.9x to 9.6x, as compared to 1.9x for the Raytheon Merger.
+Goldman Sachs analyzed certain information relating to eight selected transactions in the aerospace and defense industry since 1994 (listed by acquirer/target): (1) Raytheon Company/Texas Instruments Defense, (2) The Boeing Company/McDonnell Douglas Corporation, (3) The Boeing Company/Rockwell International Corporation's Aerospace and Defense business, (4) Lockheed Martin Corporation/Loral Corporation, (5) Northrop Grumman Corporation/Westinghouse's Electronic Systems Group business, (6) Raytheon Company/E-Systems, (7) Martin Marietta Corp./Lockheed Corporation, and (8) Northrop Corporation/Grumman Corporation (the "Selected Transactions").
+Such analysis indicated that for the Selected Transactions levered consideration as a multiple of (1) current year sales ranged from 0.56x to 1.68x, as compared to 1.53x for the Raytheon Merger and 1.50x for a merger of Northrop Grumman with Hughes Defense, (2) current year earnings before interest and taxes ("EBIT") ranged from 8.6x to 12.9x, as compared to 13.7x for the Raytheon Merger and 13.4 for a merger of Northrop Grumman with Hughes Defense, (3) current year EBITDA ranged from 5.4x to 10.6x, as compared to 11.7x for the Raytheon Merger and 11.4x for a merger of Northrop Grumman with Hughes Defense, (4) next year sales ranged from 0.57x to 1.66x, as compared to 1.43x for the Raytheon Merger and 1.40x for a merger of Northrop Grumman with Hughes Defense, (5) next year EBIT ranged from 8.2x to 12.9x, as compared to 13.0x for the Raytheon Merger and 12.7x for a merger of Northrop Grumman with Hughes Defense, and (6) book value ranged from $1.9 \mathrm{x}$ to 9.6x, as compared to 1.9x for the Raytheon Merger and 1.8x for a merger of Northrop Grumman with Hughes Defense.